adamaltmejd/cv/cv.md

 ## Other Qualifications

 2014--2015
-:   __Member of the board of the SSE Alumni Association__
+:   __Member of the board__, [SSE Alumni Association](http://hhskamratforening.se/)

-    The alumni association has over 3 000 members, maintains a mentorship program and organizes activities such as inspirational lectures and homecoming parties [online](http://hhskamratforening.se/).
+    The alumni association has over 3 000 members, maintains a mentorship program and organizes activities such as inspirational lectures and homecoming parties.

 2009--2015
 :   __Member of the Council and Board of Directors of the SSE Student Association__